emtiu/sc2000tool/README.md

 ## Use cases and example

 Sim City 2000 offers no convenient way of changing the name of a city (which is chosen upon starting a new game) or the mayor's name (which is determined at game installation).
-If you play an existing savegame and/or a an abandonware version of the game, you're probably stuch with names others have chosen. *(This is what got me started on this project in the first place.)*
+If you play an existing savegame and/or a an abandonware version of the game, you're probably stuck with names that others have chosen. *(This is what got me started on this project in the first place.)*

 Also, most money cheats are clumsy.
 Available tools (usually DOS or Windows binaries)  will usually just give you the maximum possible amount of money ($2,147,483,647), which is uselessly close to where the variable overflows.
 Other cheats require you to jump through hoops in-game or get down and dirty with a hex editor.